nvanlaerebeke/mitto/src/Readme.md

-ToDo's before v1:
+Minimum ToDo's:
+	- Fix rabbitmq + write tests for it
 	- Add the ability to call connectasync on a disconnected client, now a new client is required

-- Improve IQueue name, rename it to
-	- Mitto.IRouting
-	- Mitto.Routing.PassThrough
-	- Mitto.Routing.RabbitMQ.Publisher
-	- Mitto.Routing.RabbitMQ.Consumer

-- go over tests and create missing tests

-- Fix rabbitmq + write tests for it

-- go over the comments in the code - add/improve/fix them where needed

-- create basic documentation about how to use Mitto How to use each component and how to create a custom one

-- create detailed internal documentation how the Mitto internals work

-After v1:
+	- Make router a generic class of IRouter<F> where F is the Frame type that implements IFrame This is for defining how the data is represented internally, example when using RabbitMQ vs PassThrough vs ...
+	  The frame type will be used in the Transmit method, where the parameter is the frame instead of the byte[] Reason for this is that sometimes more information is needed then just the byte[], example for rabbitmq the Queue to put the data on.

 Improvements:
 	- Autoscale ThreadPool.MinThreads so the application ThreadPool autoscales in time
 	- don't allow  names where the byte[] for the strings > 255, this will cause exceptions

+Documentation:
+	- go over the comments in the code - add/improve/fix them where needed
+	- create basic documentation about how to use Mitto, how to use each component and how to create a custom one
+	- create detailed internal documentation how the Mitto internals work

 Benchmarking:
     For each benchmark this means memory, cpu and time so it can be easily graphed